zandratharp2012/PythonPractice/FedexAPI/README.rst

 Python FedEx SOAP API Module
-We are utilizing a light wrapper (seen below) to run our fedex freight program using our company freight rates.
+We are utilizing a light wrapper (seen below) with associated files to run our fedex freight program using our company freight rates.
+They have been imported into this folder along with our program file.
 ============================

 .. image:: https://badge.fury.io/py/fedex.svg